-Following public testimony, the PC closed the hearing for oral comments yet continued the hearing for written public testimony.
-So that substantive issues would be the emphasis of the joint meeting, it was agreed that editorial changes be forwarded to staff for integration into the draft code.
-HCC member Neal Black has reviewed the draft code in detail and provided numerous edits that will aid in clarity and administration of the code.
+Following the hearing, HCC member Neal Black reviewed the draft code in detail and provided numerous edits to aid in clarity and administration of the code.
 None of these edits would change the intent of the draft code and staff generally concurs with Councilmember Black's suggestions.
-However, some of the more technical edits may warrant additional staff review.
-Attachment 1 includes those suggestions.
-In summary, Attachment 1 represents:
+This version of the draft regulations was used as the basis for HCC deliberations and further recommendations.